 I collaborated with another intern to create our first draft of research goals and questions to make revisions for.
-We ended up going through three total drafts with our supervisor to hone in on a research goal that would generate thoughtful and meaningful results.
+We ended up going through three total drafts (as shown below) with our supervisor to hone in on a research goal that would generate thoughtful and meaningful results.
 Our initial research goals were either too specific on user interaction or too broad to really get anything meaningful out of it.
 After a few drafts, we settled with the following:

 After conducting our first round of testing, we compiled all of our data from each participant including pain points and direct quotations onto an affinity map to be organized into subgroups.
 After organizing these responses into groups, we started noticing some patterns and correlations that eventually led us to organizing pain points based on a specific user journey.

 Based on the behavior we observed from users, their user journey with pain points is as follows: